-- Volume and weight of debris from detonation - Volume and weight of debris from rolled gun assembly - Debris particle size distribution through eight sieve sizes
+- " Volume and weight of debris from detonation - " Volume and weight of debris from rolled gun assembly - " Debris particle size distribution through 8 sieve sizes

 The API RP19B Section 6 test is designed to quantify the amount of gun body swell for a given perforating system.
 The test consists of a fully loaded perforating gun assembly of no less than 4 ft in length being detonated inside a designated casing section.
 The detonated gun assembly is then measured and recorded.
+The gun assembly can also be drifted after detonation to qualify passing through wellbore restrictions.
 The test can be conducted dry or in fluid.